NCERT Solutions for Class 7 History Our Pasts – II Chapter 8

 What are the merits of using the NCERT Solutions for Class 7 History Chapter 8?

-1. Subject experts have created the solutions carefully according to the latest CBSE guidelines.
+1. Subject experts have created the solutions precisely according to the latest CBSE syllabus and guidelines.

-2. Relevant diagrams are given wherever required to aid students to understand concepts effectively.
+2. Relevant diagrams are given wherever required to aid students in understanding concepts effectively.

-3. Provide accurate answers to all the textbook questions present in the textbook.
+3. Provide accurate answers to all the questions in the textbook.

 4. The solutions PDF help students during their revisions.